Social Media Safety Day Sees Record ‘Les is More’ Turnout

 Dr. Jane Tavyev Asher, a board-certified child neurologist and Director of Child Neurology at Cedars-Sinai Medical Center, kicked things off by explaining the science behind why social media use is such an important issue for children and teenagers.
 “As adolescents, their frontal lobes haven’t finished developing yet which means whatever they are faced with [on social media] is changing the actual formation of the brain,” she said.

 Boys, on the other hand, have a more dopamine-driven brain, making them more prone to technology addiction.
-Asher also noted how social media allows the embarrassing moments that every adolescent suffers from to “live on,” the effects of which can be devastating for some young people.
+Dr. Asher also noted how social media allows the embarrassing moments that every adolescent suffers from to “live on,” the effects of which can be devastating for some young people.

 The panel also included several poignant contributions from Sam Chapman, CEO of The Parent Collective and a strong advocate for social media safety.
 In 2021, Chapman’s son, Sammy, tragically died after purchasing a fake prescription pill for Xanax on the social media messaging app Snapchat.
 The pill was later found to be laced with fentanyl.
 According to the Organization of Social Media Safety, 24% of young people see illicit drugs advertised on social media.
 This fact, along with his own personal experience, has spurred Chapman to push for the passage of Sammy’s Law (HR5778).
 Sammy’s Law is a federal, nonpartisan legislation that will require all social media platforms to give parents the choice to use third-party safety software, which can protect children from dangers like substance abuse, cyberbullying, suicide and many other issues.